-Ensure the employee's normal rate is exclusive of holiday pay, and the holiday pay % on the employee's Leave tab is set appropriately (usually 8%).
-On their Leave tab select the check box Pay As You Go under the Holiday Pay settings to include this employee's holiday pay with each pay.
+Ensure the employee's normal rate is exclusive of holiday pay, and the Holiday Pay % on the employee's Leave tab is set appropriately (usually 8%).
+On their Leave tab select the check box Pay As You Go under the Holiday Pay settings to include the employee's holiday pay with each pay.

 Once an employee is set to receive Holiday Pay As You Go, the appropriate amount will be automatically calculated by PayHero each time a pay is created.

-In the first pay after setting an employee on pay-as-you-go, PayHero will automatically pay out all outstanding Holiday Pay.
-If the employee wasn't previously on pay-as-you-go and their Holidays Paid Out was correctly set to $0, you'll see a warning message in the draft pay stating that the holiday pay amount is different to the % amount set for that employee:
+In the first pay after setting an employee on Pay As You Go, PayHero will automatically pay out all outstanding Holiday Pay.
+If the employee wasn't previously on Pay As You Go and their Holidays Paid Out was correctly set to $0, you'll see a warning message in the draft pay stating that the Holiday Pay amount is different to the percentage amount set for that employee: